 Worth getting out of bed for

-The Galápagos Islands are an archipelago of adventure, and your safari-camp base couldn’t be better placed for exploring them.
-You won’t need to worry about organising trips either: your hosts will take care of everything, including packed lunches and picnics.
+The Galápagos Islands are an archipelago of adventure, and – as one of the only places to offer semi-private and private tours – your safari-camp base couldn’t be better placed for exploring them.
+You won’t need to worry about organising trips either: your hosts will take care of everything, including picnics, transport, boat trips and a snorkelling kit.

-Choose from an expertly planned list of five-, six- and seven-day itineraries that take in land-based highlights (giant tortoise reserves, active volcanoes, flamingo-dotted lagoons, iguana-spotting on the coast, pristine white sands at Tortuga Bay, tours of the Charles Darwin Research Centre), aquatic expeditions (boat trips to uninhabited islands, scuba diving among penguins, turtles, hammerhead sharks, stingrays and reef fish, snorkelling with sea lions) and action-led excursions (a surf and yoga safari).
-If you’ve a particular interest (science, wildlife photography etc), let the owners know and they’ll try and tailor a trip to suit.
+Choose from an expertly planned list of five-, six- and seven-day itineraries that take in land-based highlights (giant tortoise reserves, active volcanoes, flamingo-dotted lagoons, iguana-spotting on the coast, pristine white sands at Tortuga Bay, tours of the Charles Darwin Research Centre), aquatic expeditions (boat trips to uninhabited islands, scuba diving among penguins, turtles, hammerhead sharks, stingrays and reef fish, snorkelling with sea lions) and action-led excursions (surfing and kayaking).
+If you’ve a particular interest (science, wildlife photography etc), let your Safari Designer know and they’ll try and tailor a trip to suit.

 No interest in an early-morning wake-up call?
 No worries.
 Just laze around by the pool and have a leisurely hike around the Highlands.